Follow TV Tropes

 • Speak Now or Forever Hold Your Peace: It isn't commonly used in Real Life, despite what stereotypes suggest.
 Even in media it's only ever used for a gag.

 • Soap Opera Organ Score: This was originally omnipresent in soap operas, because they were aired live and an organ could provide a sufficiently (melo)dramatic score while also being reliably played live (just as organs had been used in the era of silent movies and radio plays).
 As soap operas transitioned to being pre-recorded and supplied with orchestral soundtracks like other shows, this trope died out, with the last example (The Edge of Night) going off the air in 1975.
-But it's recognized to this day as an audio cue to a parody Soap Within a Show.
+It's recognized to this day as an audio cue to a parody Soap Within a Show.

-• Subverted Suspicion Aesop: This type of Suspicion Aesop is NEVER played straight — there's a reason that Subverted is in the title.
+• Subverted Suspicion Aesop: This type of Suspicion Aesop is never played straight — there's a reason that Subverted is in the title.
 Sometimes a Double Subversion is put on it, but it's never played straight.
 The closest thing to the original version of the trope is Sheep in Sheep's Clothing, but even then it's because the suspecting character expects the subversion to be in play.

 • Superheroes Wear Capes: This was pretty common during The Golden Age of Comic Books, but fell out of favor over time.
 Few superheroes are unironically given capes anymore, with it seeming nowadays that most are only given capes for the purposes of demonstrating a reason not to wear them; those who do have them and haven't been wearing them since the '30s or '40s usually hearken back to a time to when capes were more popular or reflect a character's use of the Good Old Ways.